kyopark2014/langgraph-agent/agent-executor.md

 @tool
 def search_by_opensearch(keyword: str) -> str:
     """
-    Search information of company by keyword and then return the result as a string.
+    Search technical information by keyword and then return the result as a string.
     keyword: search keyword
     return: the technical information of keyword
     """
     bedrock_embedding = get_embedding()

     vectorstore_opensearch = OpenSearchVectorSearch(